What are the biggest challenges, struggles and difficulties confronting our boys today?

 The basic idea is to support and reward the students’ themselves for holding off on smart-phone use and to socialize outside of social media.

-Then, close to the end of the year, she will again sign that she fulfilled her commitment.
+Each bachur has the opportunity to sign a commitment to refrain from personal smart phone use for the school year.
+The Rabbeim each have a relationship with their students and they discuss why this is an important initiate for them.
+Why they are investing time, money, energy into this initiative.
+They discuss pornography, distractions, etc. Then, close to the end of the year, she will again sign that she fulfilled her commitment.
 Each bachur who has refrains from smart phone use for the year is rewarded with an amazing trip together with her other friends who have refrained from smartphone use.
 (My sons just returned from a fully paid 5 day ski/whitewater rafting trip to the mountains of Tennessee which with 108 other boys who also didn’t use a smartphone for a year.)
 This was extremely effective for my sons and their friends and most of them fulfilled their commitment each year.

 It gives the boys themselves the feeling that they are making a positive choice in their lives, has the effect of the entire group being more social, and supports the parents in their efforts to limit distractions and technology use.